6 min read

 It was my last afternoon in Rishikesh, and as I wandered back to the Ashram, I reflected on the hierarchies of hustle that pervaded the spiritual marketplace.

-Politicians are universally known as sycophants, billionaires are generally recognised as power mongers, and modern, baseless celebrity is a culturally tacit, sustained institution of narcissism.
+Politicians are universally known as sycophants, billionaires are generally recognized as power mongers, and modern, baseless celebrity is a culturally tacit, sustained institution of narcissism.

 Yet, few things are more insidious than the hypocrisy rooted in spiritual corruption and exploitation.
 Think of the Catholic Church's sale of Indulgences throughout the Middle Ages or the poison of the caste system created and sustained by the Brahmin elites.